 Am I saving 30 percent of my income?
 40 percent?
 60 percent?

-As longtime readers might recall, Will and I saved half of our income in 2012.
-We do this by following one simple rule: Pretend we’re a one-income couple.
+As longtime readers might recall, my then-partner (now ex) and I saved half of our income in 2012.
+We did this by following one simple rule: Pretend we’re a one-income couple.
 Live entirely on one partners’ salary, and invest 100 percent of the others’ (after taxes).

 Since we earned roughly the same amount, we ended up investing about 50 percent of our income in 2012.